SAP-archive/teched2020-DEV164/README.md

 ## Overview

 In this session, you will learn about developing web applications with SAPUI5.
+This is a test.
 We will use the SAP Business Application Studio as development environment and build a small application to get familiar with our latest developer tools and recommendations.

 ## Requirements